EricaXia/myblog/content/social-graph.md

 First, the CSV files of all users' data are imported into Jupyter notebooks and converted to a [Pandas](https://pandas.pydata.org/) dataframe in Python.
 The dataframe columns consist of the *username* and the *repository name*.
 The data is cleaned and transformed.
 We use the [itertools.combinations](https://docs.python.org/3/library/itertools.html#itertools.combinations) function to generate all possible combinations of user pairs and append these to a new dataframe.
 The result is an edge list of users, which is a computer-readable way to represent adjacent nodes.
 With the help of networkx, we convert the edge list to a [.gexf](https://gephi.org/gexf/format/) file.

 Gephi has many settings and options to customize the graph.
+We chose the YiFan Hu proportional layout.

 After modifying and experimenting with various settings to best represent our user data, the results are as follows:

 ![]()